 I see a lot of photos termed B&W that are really a presentation of a rainbow of grays.
 A perfectly printed and eye appealing B&W photo contains some pure black and pure white and everything in-between.
 I often have more trouble getting the pure whites than the pure blacks – seems even more difficult with digital – so easy to blow out the highlights.
 The Zone System, formulated and employed most famously by Ansel Adams, is an 11 zone system categorizing light.
 The system breaks down the continuous tonal gradation from the purest black to purest white into 11 equal sections.
 Each section differs from the one next to it by one full stop.
 It’s too much for this post, but it’s an almost flawless method for printing B&Ws.
 And if you’re serious about B&Ws, I recommend you learn the technique.

 Machine printed B&W prints however are not intended to be a professional end product.
-It’s possible though to get a nice result, even something frame worthy.
+It’s possible though to get a nice result, even something worthy of a frame.

 Snapfish top photo.
 Shutterfly, bottom.